In 2018, Being Conservative Became a Microaggression

 On July 6th, Business Insider published an online article by conservative writer Daniella Greenbaum in which Greenbaum defended Scarlett Johansson being cast in a film to play a transgender man.
 “The job of an actor is to represent someone else,” Greenbaum argued.
 “Johansson's identity off the screen is irrelevant to the identities she plays on the screen.”

 Around the same time, a controversy erupted over the character, The Ancient One, in the film version of Dr. Strange.
 Unlike in the Marvel comics, in the film, the character (played by Tilda Swinton) was not an Asian man.
-(Journalist Cathy Young in response to a now-deleted tweet about similar issues, quipped, “Also it's completely outrageous that all the animals in The Lion King are voiced by humans.”)
+(Journalist Cathy Young in response to a now-deleted tweet about similar issues, once quipped that “it's completely outrageous that all the animals in The Lion King are voiced by humans.”)

 They already are.